Facebook will now show you exactly how it stalks you - even when you're not using Facebook

 After you've done that, you still need to inform Facebook you want them to stop adding this data to your profile in the future.
 On the same "Off-Facebook Activity" page, look for another option to "Manage Future Activity."
 (To find it, you may first have to click "More Options" - sorry, I know they're not making this easy.)
 Click that, and then click the additional button labeled "Manage Future Activity," and then toggle off the button next to "Future Off-Facebook Activity."

 While we're adjusting things, I also recommend changing one other bad Facebook default setting.
-Under the settings menu, go to "Your Ad Preferences" (click here to go directly).
+Under the settings menu, go to "Your Ad Preferences".
 Under the heading "Ad settings," look for "Ads based on data from partners."
 Make sure it is set to "Not allowed."

 Now I have to share a bummer: Changing these settings doesn't actually stop Facebook from collecting data about you from other businesses.
 Facebook will just "disconnect" it from your profile, to use the social network's carefully chosen word.
 Mostly they're just promising they'll no longer use it to target you with ads on Facebook and Instagram - which means you'll be less likely to be manipulated based on your data.
 (Facebook has separately said that starting this summer we will be able to adjust a setting to see fewer political and social issue ads on Facebook and Instagram.)